sparsick/dependency-hell-talk/README.md

 ### OpenRewrite

-1. Change to the branch ´openrewrite-demo´ in the demo project.
+1. Change to the branch ´maintenance-demo´ in the demo project.
 2. Discover available recipes
 ´´´´śhell
 mvn org.openrewrite.maven:rewrite-maven-plugin:discover \